-The financial regulator issued a new regulation, POJK No.39/2020, in June 2020, providing for relaxation of some restrictions, but on condition that a trade agreement is in place.
-Specifically, the regulation stated that:
+The OJK issued a new regulation, POJK No.39/2020, in June 2020, relaxing some restrictions, but on condition that a trade agreement is in place.
+Specifically, the regulation states that:

-- Foreign reinsurers must have a minimum BBB or equivalent rating. - The existing requirement for Indonesian insurers to place all "simple risks" with domestic reinsurers is completely removed from 31 December 2020. - The existing provisions for a minimum amount of "non-simple risks" to be placed with domestic reinsurers will be completely removed from 31 December 2022.
+- Foreign reinsurers must have a minimum BBB or equivalent rating. - The existing requirement for Indonesian insurers to place all "simple risks" with domestic reinsurers is completely removed from 31 December 2020.
+The RAB also has concerns with the definition of "simple risk" and what type of insurance it can include (eg, travel insurance with domestic travel cover, travel insurance with COVID-19 cover, personal cyberinsurance, etc.) - The existing provisions for a minimum amount of "non-simple risks" to be placed with domestic reinsurers will be completely removed from 31 December 2022.

-However, the liberalisation of market access described above is only applicable for reinsurance support obtained from a reinsurer domiciled in a country with a bilateral agreement with Indonesia that regulates Indonesia's commitment to allow reinsurance support from reinsurers domiciled in the partner country.
+However, the liberalisation of market access described above is only applicable to reinsurance support obtained from a reinsurer domiciled in a country with a bilateral agreement with Indonesia that regulates Indonesia's commitment to allow reinsurance support from reinsurers domiciled in the partner country.